karscopsandrobbers/kcnr-v-internationalization/README.md

 # kcnr-v-internationalization

-* This repository houses all the language files for KCNR:V.
+* This repository holds all the language files for KCNR:V.

 # New languages